App Module vs Core Module vs Shared Module vs Feature Modules in Angular

 The Core Module is where we want to put our shared singleton services.
 So the services that we want only one instance of while having them shared among multiple modules should live here.

-We want to keep our singleton services in the core module so only one instance is ever created.
+We want to keep our singleton services in the core module, guaranteeing only one instance is ever created.
 We do not want to spread them out in our feature modules.

 We do not want to put, are components used throughout the application inside of the Core Module.
 We have the Shared Module for that and we will look at that now.